Armored Turtle Automated Filament Control (AFC) Buffer Ram Sensor¶

 Basic Functionality¶

-filament will travel to buffer sensor and then execute the afc_bowden_length
+During TOOL_LOAD filament will travel to buffer sensor and then execute the afc_bowden_length to the tool head

-- If the buffer is expanded after the
+- If the buffer is expanded after the afc_bowden_lengthis complete then it will move forward with the tool load.

-then AFC will perform short moves until the buffer expands and the tool load will continue. - After the
+- If the buffer is not expanded after the afc_bowden_lengththen AFC will perform short moves until the buffer expands and the tool load will continue.

-is complete the AFC will then pull back off the advance sensor, checking that it was loaded successfully and resetting the buffer.
+- After the tool_stnis complete the AFC will then pull back off the advance sensor, checking that it was loaded successfully and resetting the buffer.

-AFC will perform the user specified macros (cut/tip shaping etc.).
+During TOOL_UNLOAD AFC will perform the user specified macros (cut/tip shaping etc.).

 - Once these macros are finished AFC will pull back to the trailing sensor to insure consistent position of the buffer.